 Ensure CD25 expression before starting therapy.
 Have resuscitative equipment available during administration.
 Permanently discontinue if serious infusion reactions occur.
 Monitor for signs/symptoms of capillary leak syndrome (hypotension, edema, hypoalbuminemia) and weight gain.
 Monitor serum albumin levels prior to each treatment course; withhold treatment if serum albumin <3g/dL.
+Monitor visual acuity and color vision.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

 Interleukin 2-diphtheria toxin fusion protein.

-Fever, fatigue, rigors, GI upset, headache, edema, cough, dyspnea, pruritus, rash, hypotension, back pain, myalgia, chest pain, tachycardia, hypoalbuminemia, asthenia, elevated transaminases; capillary leak syndrome (may be fatal), serious infusion reactions, visual impairment (monitor).
+Fever, fatigue, rigors, GI upset, headache, edema, cough, dyspnea, pruritus, rash, hypotension, back pain, myalgia, chest pain, tachycardia, hypoalbuminemia, asthenia, elevated transaminases; capillary leak syndrome (may be fatal), serious infusion reactions, visual impairment.

 Testing considerations: CD25 expression